Top 10 Tips to Secure Your Home for New Home Owners

 This can include breaches in windows and garages.
 If there are any tools outside of the home, such as ladders, make sure that they are locked away immediately, as they could provide entry to the upper levels of the home.

 Contact a qualified security company to review your home's door and window security.
 In most cases, it's a good idea to change the locks or to have them re-keyed to ensure that you know who has the keys to your new home.
 A good locksmith will check all internal and external doors and windows to make sure that they are in good condition.
 These sections of the home should be carefully monitored to avoid potential problems.

 Install Light Timers

 Opportunistic burglars do not like to be disturbed and may choose to break into your home if they think nobody is there.
-In order to deter such problems, it's a good idea to install light timers in and around the house.
-These timers turn the lights on at random periods throughout the evening in order to make it seem as the homeowner is in the house.
+To deter such problems, it's a good idea to install light timers in and around the house.
+These timers turn the lights on at random periods throughout the evening to make it seem as the homeowner is in the house.

 Install Sensor Lighting Around Front and Back Doors

 Sensor lighting near the front and back doors of your home can help deter potential thieves by drawing attention to their activities.
 These devices work according to motion sensor principles, helping deter potential break-ins while giving you visibility when you need it.

 Regularly Change Security Alarm Codes

 Security alarms can be very effective to keep your home safe, but it is important to have the codes changed regularly to keep the system secure.
 Make sure that you remember your codes and keep them private as you change them.
 If you consider buying a new Alarm system, opt for a wired system - wireless alarms are sensitive to hacking and signal jamming.
 A good alarm system can make a huge difference in deterring possible burglaries and protecting your family.